hazelcast/hazelcast-reference-manual/src/JCache-ExpiryPolicy.md

-### ExpirePolicy
+### ExpiryPolicy

-In JCache, `javax.cache.expiry.ExpirePolicy` implementations are used to automatically expire cache entries based on different rules.
+In JCache, `javax.cache.expiry.ExpiryPolicy` implementations are used to automatically expire cache entries based on different rules.

 Expiry timeouts are defined using `javax.cache.expiry.Duration`, which is a pair of `java.util.concurrent.TimeUnit`, that describes a time unit and a long, defining the timeout value.
 The minimum allowed `TimeUnit` is `TimeUnit.MILLISECONDS`.